danswer-ai/danswer/deployment/README.md

    - This will start Web/API servers, Postgres (backend DB), Qdrant (vector DB), and the background indexing job.
    - Downloading packages/requirements may take 20+ minutes depending on your internet connection and whether it needs to install packages for GPU.
+   - If you want to adjust any environment variables, either use the `-e` flag or the `--env-file` flag when running the `docker compose` command,

 2. To shut down the deployment, run: